zeta-io/zeta/README.md

-# mvc
+# zeta
-mvc for nico.
+zeta for nico.